What is color blindness?

 Color blindness is when you see colors differently than most people do.

-The retina is the light-sensitive part of your eye.
-It sends visual information to
+The retina is the light-sensitive lining in the back part of your eye.
+It sends visual

-your brain.
+information to your brain.
 Your retina has special cells that detect color.
-These are called cone
+These

-But in most cases, the condition will not affect the sharpness of your vision.
+seeing colors.
+But in most cases, the condition will not affect the sharpness of your

 The types of color blindness include: